OWASP/www-chapter-boston/tab_pastevents.md

 ---
 Also see [past events on Meetup](https://www.meetup.com/owaspboston/events/past/).

+### October 2024 Chapter Meetup
+#### Threat modeling fundamentals with Star Wars .
+Audrey Long

+This month we will be welcoming Audrey Long, Senior Security Software Engineer at Microsoft, to our meetup.
+Doors open at 6:30pm and the presentation starts at 7pm.
+Pizza and soda will be provided.

+This talk will walk through threat modeling fundamentals with a fun Star Wars twist!
+Even what may seem the most impenetrable will always have a secret way in that can be exploited.
+Be it an error in code, an unaccounted-for perspective, or a convenient airshaft leading to the center of a giant, black, round spacecraft, a developer must be aware of potential weaknesses.
+Using threat models is like getting the blueprint to the Death Star.
+They allow you to plan for potential scenarios or ambush attacks from stormtroopers with impossibly bad aim.
+Understanding the possible risks ensures your entire team will make it back to the Millennium Falcon.
+In this talk, Audrey Long will walk you through understanding threats in a cloud system and how to protect yourself from the dark side.

+Audrey Long is a highly qualified Senior Security Software Engineer at Microsoft, holding a Master of Science degree in Cybersecurity from Johns Hopkins University.
+Audrey is passionate about building secure solutions with customers and ensuring that security practices and considerations are built into products from the very beginning.
+Her expertise includes creating secure coding solutions, performing security risk assessments with threat modeling activities, evaluating security in architecture, and implementing security practices at the development level.

 ### September 2024 Chapter Meetup
 #### 2024 Application Threat Report .
 Daniel Shugrue